Judicial police (France): Origins

-The judicial police was formed by Georges Clémenceau, who was Minister of the Interior, in order to create a "police force responsible for assisting the judicial authority in the repression of crimes and misdemeanors".
+The judicial police was formed by Georges Clemenceau, who was Minister of the Interior, in order to create a "police force responsible for assisting the judicial authority in the repression of crimes and misdemeanors".

 During the Belle Époque, under the Third Republic, the French government was under increasing political pressure to do something about the rising level of insecurity, due to the rise of organized, marauding bands of brigands operating in various regions almost with impunity in the face of dispersed and poorly trained municipal police, and insufficient numbers of national police.
 This came to a head in the first decade of the 20th century, when organized criminal gangs pillaged, murdered, and tortured victims in several departments of France.

 In response, Clemenceau issued a decree dated 4 March 1907 which created a structure under the command of Commissioner Jules Sébille, who was the first head of the French judicial police.
 This was followed by another decree in December which established twelve regional brigades around the country, dedicated to fighting organized crime.